marcellosachs/react-string-replace-recursively/README.md

     pattern: ...
     matcherFn: ...
     ignore: ['pattern2']
+  },
+  'pattern2': {
+    ...
   }
   ...
 ```

 ### Text Manipulation

-Remember that, for a given `pattern1` , its `matcherFn` must wrap a React Component around `processed` if we desire to replace patterns that occur within `pattern1`.
+Remember that, for a given `pattern1` , its `matcherFn` must wrap a React Component around `processed` if we desire to replace other patterns that occur within an instance of `pattern1` as well.

 Suppose in addition to this, we want to manipulate the string that gets shown within `processed`, ie the string in which our procedure will make any further pattern replacements.

 In my case, this comes up when dealing with inline-code.
-I want to remove the back-ticks from strings matching the inline-code pattern once I have detected them, and before I subject them to replacements based on instances of patterns that can occur within the inline-code pattern (such as search term matches).
+I want to remove the back-ticks from strings matching the inline-code pattern once I have detected these strings, and before I subject these strings to replacements based on instances of patterns that can occur within the inline-code pattern (such as search term matches).

 In order to perform any such text manipulation, supply a `textFn` in the pattern's config.
-See below for the `textFn` I use with inline code blocks :
+Below is the `textFn` I use with inline code blocks :

 ```
   ...
   'inlineCode': {
     pattern: /(`[\s\S]+?`)/ig,
     textFn: function (text) {
       return text.slice(1, text.length -1);
     },
     matcherFn: function (rawText, processed) {
       return <code>{processed}</code>;
     }
   },
   ...
 ```